 Each new Master Gardener who is accepted for training must pay $130 to cover the cost of the Master Gardener reference notebook, class materials, and classroom expenses.

 A minimum or 46 hours is spent at the Extension office answering gardening questions.
 Additional time can be returned in such activities as staffing information booths and/or giving demonstrations at the Benton County Fair, the Spring Garden Festival, and the farmers markets.
 One might volunteer hours working in the demonstration garden located at the Benton County Fair and Expo Center, or lead a 4-H horticulture club, present windowsill gardening to second and third graders, or lead a gardening class at the Gearing Up for Gardening series.
 Other ways to pay back volunteer hours might be to provide gardening programs for service clubs, write newspaper articles, or tape radio spots.

-If you wish to apply to become a Master Gardener, we generally accept applications in fall each year.
+If you wish to apply to become a Master Gardener, the 2017 application process is NOW open until December 23: click here to download an applicaiton.
 Please complete the online interest form so that we have your contact information.

 Or you can contact the Benton County Extension Office at 541-766-6750.

 We encourage all interested participants to attend gardening workshops and events to increase their knowledge while waiting for the class to be offered each year.
 Check out our gardening classes & events!